katriakeskinen/katriakeskinen.github.io/02_educator.markdown

 Keskinen has also taught songwriting, conducted several choirs and orchestras, and facilitated circlesinging workshops.

-Keskinen is available for, singing lessons, workshops, lectures, and troubadour gigs in English, Finnish, and Swedish.
+She is available for, singing lessons, workshops, lectures, and troubadour gigs in English, Finnish, and Swedish.
 </div>